Perceived Model Degradation¶

 Build golden-query eval suites¶

-Maintain task-specific prompts with known-good outputs; run on every version change and on a schedule.
+Maintain task-specific prompts with known-good outputs.
+Run them on every version change and on a schedule.
 See Golden Query Pairs for implementation.

 Use statistical tests, not eyeballing¶